 We are currently at Kite v1.
 We have built various prototypes with Kite v1 - many custom smartphones, an in-car prototype, and even made an Android desktop with HDMI output!

-In terms of next steps, we plan to create Kite v2 with a crowdfunding campaign.
 Kite v2 will be an improved design with a powerful new core board - KiteBoard v2 - based on Snapdragon 450.
 KiteBoard v2 will be open hardware (unlike KiteBoard).
-Crowdfunding campaign starts on April 23, 2018, mark the date.
-Be sure to subscribe for crowdfunding updates on our page!
+The crowdfunding campaign closes on May 27tth.

 Some of the capabilites of Kite v1 are explained in this video:

 A few detailed posts serve to reasonably document what it takes to build some of the prototypes:

 - Minchu - your smartphone that also doubles up as your name badge

 - Using HDMI with KitePhone, program an arduino & more

 - PianoPhone - with LOUD music